 2) An American Tradition

-Tillman is expected to turn up for a U-20 training camp with the U.S. in March 2018 under coach Tab Ramos, who told goal.com that the youngster is "ready to go and ready to join" the American youth squad.
+Tillman turned up for a U-20 training camp with the U.S. in March 2018 under coach Tab Ramos, who told goal.com that the youngster is "ready to go and ready to join" the American youth squad.
 Tillman still needs to submit a formal request to FIFA before actually playing for the Americans, but his intentions seem firm.

 This would make him the latest Bundesliga-bred talent to choose the U.S. over Germany.
 The list of dual nationals that went this route includes names like Stuttgart’s Julian Green (on loan at Greuther Fürth), LA Galaxy’s Jermaine Jones and Borussia Mönchengladbach’s Fabian Johnson.